4.1 Basic Rules of Combat

 Any game with melee and ranged weapons faces a balance problem.
 If ranged weapons deal an equal amount of damage to melee weapons, they will almost always be the better choice in every case since attacking from range greatly decreases the chance that you will take damage in return.

 Imposing an action cost for reloading creates a tradeoff for using ranged weapons, which attempts to balance the melee focused characters and range focused characters.
-In addition, because REF based attacks can benefit from stacked rolls to increase accuracy.

 CAST A SPELL